ebarylko/cmpt-210/assignment-1/assignment-1.md

 Since the first digit is the same, I only need to think about the remaining eight digits.

-For each of the remaining eight digits, there are $8^10$ possible selections.

-How many possible values are there for the id numbers?
-The largest possible value for an id can be 399999999, in which the largest possible sum is 75.
+The largest possible value for an id is 399999999, which means the largest possible sum of the digits is 75.

-Since the first digit must be 3, we have a minimum value for the sum of the digits being 3.
+The smallest possible value for an id is 300000000, which means the minimum value for the sum of the digits is 3.

-Since our values can range from 3 to 75, this means we have 73 possible sums for any id.
+Since our sums can range from 3 to 75, this means we have 73 unique sums for the ids.

-Using the pigeonhole principle with the pigeons being the students and the possible sums being the pigeonholes, I know that with less than 74 students I cannot guarantee know that there are two students which have the same sum of their SFU ID digits.
-The minimum number of students to guarantee that two of them have the same sum of their SFU ID digits is 74, since that implies that two of them have the same sum.
+Using the pigeonhole principle with the pigeons being the students and the possible sums being the pigeonholes, I know that with less than 74 students I cannot guarantee that there are at least two students which have the same sum of their SFU ID digits.
+The minimum number of students needed to guarantee that at least two of them have the same sum of their SFU ID digits is 74 since that implies that two ids map to the same sum.

 ## Question ten